hartwigmedical/hmftools/purity-ploidy-estimator/README.md

 Field | Count | Description
 --- | --- | ---
-PURPLE_PLOIDY | 1 | Purity adjusted ploidy of variant
+PURPLE_PLOIDY | 1 | Purity adjusted junction copy number of variant
 PURPLE_AF | 1 or 2 |Purity adjusted allele frequency at each breakend
 PURPLE_CN | 1 or 2 | Purity adjusted copy number at each breakend
 PURPLE_CN_CHANGE | 1 or 2 | Purity adjusted change in copy number at each breakend